Marriage and Family Therapist Resume Examples

 Resume Tips for Marriage and Family Therapist Positions

-- •Showcase Relevant Experience: Highlight your past work in therapy, emphasizing any experience with families and couples.
+- •Showcase Relevant Experience: Highlight your past work in therapy; the focus is any experience with families and couples.

 - •Highlight Specialized Training: Include any certifications or specialized training in marriage and family therapy.